nanocloudx/nanocloudx/README.md

 - But, I would consider changing jobs immediately if offered the following
   - Offer amount over 100,000 USD annual salary
   - United Nations or International Organizations Contributing to Peace
+  - Businesses that contribute to otaku culture for the world